enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 Conclusion: in that case, no packaging to do.

-.. warning:: using this means the pom is fully resolvable from the engine server.
-This includes every parent pom.xml used.
+.. warning:: using this means the pom is fully resolvable from the engine server (repository access, etc).
+This includes every parent pom used.

 lib directory
 +++++++++++++++++